Sohamsaha2002/mern-chat/README.md

 # MERN Chat

-A web socket based Realtime Chat application for Chatting and File Sharing with User online/offline status and user authentication.
+A websocket based Realtime Chat application for Chatting and File Sharing with User online/offline status and user authentication.

 ## Table of Contents
 - [Client Setup](#client-setup)